Create similar signatures for different departments

 - Make necessary changes to the newly created rule, to meet the requirements for the other department:

 - change the design to adjust the signature appearance,

 - change the Sender's condition to point to the other department, e.g. Sender belongs to AD group "Sales Team".

 Add a new rule to the list of rules using the Add button.
 Name the rule and describe it (Fig. 1.).

-In the Conditions tab, add Sender belongs to AD group and point the desired group, that should receive the signature.
-If you wish to add the signature only when your users are sending message outside of your company, append the Message direction is outgoing condition as well.
+On the Conditions tab, add Sender belongs to AD group and point to a group that should receive the signature.
+If you wish to add the signature only when your users are sending messages outside of your company, append the Message direction is outgoing condition as well.
 Ensure that the conditions are bound with the And logical operator (Fig. 2.).

-Go to the Actions tab and hit Add.
-From the list choose either Insert signature or Insert disclaimer.
-Hit Edit to create your signature from scratch or use the Load template button to load one of the predefined templates.
+Go to the Actions tab and click +Add.
+From the list, choose either Insert signature or Insert disclaimer.
+Hit Edit to create your signature from scratch or choose a predefined template.
 Let us say, we need to provide a common number for the entire Customer Team (Fig. 3.).

-On the General tab you can rename the rule and change its description.
+On the General tab, you can rename the rule and change its description.
 Once this is done, go to the Actions tab and hit Edit.
 Now modify the design so that it meets all the requirements for Sales Team.
-Let us say, we have to include the direct number for every person who works in Sales Team (Fig. 5. and Fig. 6.).
+Let us say, we have to include a direct number for every person who works in Sales Team (Fig. 5. and Fig. 6.).